 - Texas REALTOR®- Licensed by the state and specially trained to help people buy, sell, or rent houses.

-- Lender- Banks, savings associations, credit unions, mortgage companies, or government agencies licensed to provide home loans.
+- Lender- Banks, savings associations, credit unions, or mortgage companies licensed to provide home loans.

 - Home Inspector- Checks structural and mechanical parts of property and reports on major problems discovered before home is purchased.

 - Appraiser- Determines fair market value of home you want to purchase.

 - Surveyor- Checks the measurements of the property and land around it.
 Usually required by lender.